 Directed by Mark Robson

 Val Lewton may be the only Hollywood producer inspired to base two period costume movies on classic artworks.
 It doesn’t seem likely that the titles for Isle of the Dead and Bedlam were suggested by the studio.
-Val Lewton had initially blanched when actor Boris Karloff was assigned to his unit — he worried that a star would want to share control of the project.
+Val Lewton had initially blanched when actor Boris Karloff was assigned to his unit — he worried that a star would exert unwanted control.
 Lewton instead found Karloff a willing collaborator, excited to act in dramas more sophisticated than those being offered him by other studios.
 Their terrific The Body Snatcher is a refined classic with one of Karloff’s very best screen performances.

 This time out Val Lewton wrote the screenplay under his Carlos Keith alias, with Mark Robson.
 It’s London, in 1761.
 The proud Nell Bowen (Anna Lee) is a gentleman’s companion, and is quick to let people know that she’s not a kept woman.
 She offends her piggish client Lord Mortimer (Billy House) by protesting conditions at St. Mary of Bethlehem asylum (aka Bedlam), where the corrupt, toadying Apothecary General George Sims (Boris Karloff) lines his pockets by using his ‘loonies’ as party entertainment.
-The proud Nell has little use for Quaker stonemason Hannay (Richard Fraser), who sees the empathy in her face on a visit to Bedlam.
-Rashly over-confident, Nell rudely insults Sims, unaware that the bitter turnkey has already used his position of authority to have personal enemies committed to Bedlam.
+The proud Nell has little use for Quaker stonemason Hannay (Richard Fraser), who sees the empathy in her face when she visits Bedlam.
+The rashly over-confident Nell rudely insults Sims, unaware that the bitter turnkey has already used his position of authority to have personal enemies committed to Bedlam.
 He inveigles Lord Mortimer to have her declared insane.
 Trapped in a chamber of horrors, Nell must rely on her wits — and her relationship with her fellow ‘loonies’ — to effect an escape.

-The story is less about Good versus Evil than about meanness versus enlightenment.
-Richard Fraser’s Quaker gives Nell sound advice and an excellent Christian example, but she develops a conscience on her own, evolving from a selfish butterfly into a social progressive.
-Master Sims has grown to enjoy his sadism, but even he is allowed a measure of humanity.
-He’s merely another relatively powerless functionary who must scheme to retain his shaky station, in a system of privilege where favor can be found only by flattering vain men of power.
+The story is less about Good versus Evil than it is meanness versus enlightenment.
+Richard Fraser’s Quaker gives Nell sound advice and an excellent Christian example.
+But she develops a conscience on her own, evolving from a selfish butterfly into a social progressive.
+Master Sims enjoys his sadism, but even he is allowed a measure of humanity.
+He’s merely another functionary who must scheme to retain his shaky station, in a system of privilege where survival can be found only by flattering vain men of power.
 It’s a weighty role that lets Boris Karloff flex his full talent.
 Although his temperament is very different, Sims seems a cousin to Robert Ryan’s malevolent John Claggart in Peter Ustinov’s Billy Budd.

 Lewton’s asylum replicates a famous Hogarth engraving, likely known to 1% of Lewton’s audience.
 Bedlam is a scary place but of course not as wretchedly filthy as would be a real asylum, or a debtors’ prison from the same era.
 The disturbed residents are dangerous because they’re unpredictable.
 When one strange inmate finally speaks, he repeats a single line of dialogue: “Split ‘im in two!”
 Hinting at sexual molestation, Master Sims always greets the silent woman he calls ‘The Dove’ by stroking her cheek.
 She just stands and stares, as if a traumatic rape was what got her into Bedlam in the first place.